How many applications does St. John’s Law receive each year?

 Does St. John’s Law have any joint degree programs?

-Yes, we offer several joint degree programs and information can be found http://www.stjohns.edu/law/academic-programs.
+Yes, we offer several joint degree programs and information can be found here.

 Does the Law School offer scholarships?

 St. John’s offers a wide range of merit scholarships.
 There are no separate scholarship applications.
-Each regular admission applicant will be reviewed for scholarship at the same time as the application is reviewed for admissions.
+Each regular admission applicant will be reviewed for scholarship at the time of admission.

 Is campus housing available?

 University Housing is available to law students.
-The University offers beautiful townhouses and students are placed with law students in apartments.
-Please visit our Housing web page for more information about Residence Life on the Queens campus.
+Please visit our Housing website for more information about Residence Life on the Queens campus.

 Does the Law School assist students in locating off campus housing?